 While we all want the best for our cats, it's not always easy to afford taking care of them.
-Keep reading to learn some ways to save money as a cat owner.
+It costs roughly $500 to $1000 to take care of a car yearly.
+If you want to find ways to keep those costs to a minimum, here are some clever ways to save money as a cat owner.

 1. Keep Your Cat Indoors